Chisel-blocks/halfband_interpolator/README.md

 Some notes:
 ===========

-1) init_submodules does does the required git tricks to get the scala gode from remote repositiries.
+1) init_submodules does does the required git tricks to get the scala code from remote repositiries.
 They are published locally to get them visible for other porjects.
 I think this is the preferable way of doing it, if youre not using Maven repositories.

 2) configure creates the Makefile